hackerkid/blog3/src/pages/blog/self.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "The mysterious puzzle of one's Self"
+description: "Exploring the greatest puzzle of all time - understanding what the self really is"
 pubDate: "October 12, 2025"
+heroImage: "/yosemite.jpg"
 ---
 The self is the greatest puzzle of all time.